willhk10/RobotArm/README.md

 * Using the rotary encoder, you can turn it the desired amount and click down on the switch to run the code.
 This allows us to complete the same functions that a potentiometer and button are able to complete with one switch as opposed to two.

 <img src="JaiAlai.jpg" width="700px" />
-This is the inspiration for the "hand" of our arm.
+This is an image of the sport Jai Alai.
+The throwing arm used in the sport is the inspiration for the "hand" of our arm.

 ---